 Cats do slow down as they reach their senior years but if a younger cat becomes lazy, reluctant to jump, play, and climb this could be because of excess weight.

 An overweight cat loses the capability to groom itself properly.
 Over time this often leads to a visible deterioration of its skin and coat condition.

 A bad diet can lead to constipation and overweight cats can find toileting correctly too strenuous because of the pressure fat puts on their joints and spine.
 If A cat hasn’t been cleaning itself thoroughly urinary tract infections can be a consequence.

 When viewed from above, a cat’s body should dip in at the waist (between its ribs and hips).
-When profile, a normal-weight cat’s abdomen tends to be a relatively straight line from the ribs to the hips.
+When viewed from a side profile, a normal-weight cat’s abdomen tends to have a relatively straight line from the ribs to the hips.
 The lower the stomach hangs as you approach the hips, the greater the

 As mentioned above, take your cat to the vets and follow their advice.

 Never withhold food from your Maine Coon.
 Feeding it twice a day at 12-hour intervals is an easy plan to follow.

 Aim for your cat to lose a steady 2 to 3 ounces per week.
 Any more than this is too restrictive in calories.